mlabs-haskell/clb/docs/reports/ms6/article.md

 We are going to build a simple English auction application.
 Let's start with **states**.
-For any state, arbitrary (on-chain representable) data can be attached, and in our case, we are going to define and use `Bid` data type that contains the bid amount and the bidder public key:
+For any state, arbitrary (on-chain representable) data can be attached, and in our case, we are going to define and use the `Bid` data type that contains the bid amount and the bidder public key:

 ```haskell
 data Bid = MkBet